kisinga/go-htmx-tictactoe/README.md

 board/gameID --> Make Move (POST play/gameID/row/col)

 Currently, any player can make a move, but the server will automatically switch the player after each move.
 The server will also check for a win or a draw and send the state to all the clients.

+## TODO
+Allow a max of 2 players to play the game, the rest should just be spectators Fix resetting the game after a win or a draw